gov-cy/staging-govcy-design-system-docs/src/getting-started/developer-assets.md

 date: 2022-02-01 00:00:03Z
 ---

-The easiest way to get started is to use the jsdelvr CDN to include the gov.cy developer assets in your code, as explained below.
+The easiest way to get started is to use the jsdelvr CDN to include the gov.cy developer assets in your code, as shown in the [page template](../page-template/#starter-template) and the examples below.

 Alternatively you can download the [gov.cy starter kit]({{site.distDownload}}), unzip it and include it in your project.